Chart Color Schemes

 Keperra has a typical household mix, with a lower-than-average median household size

-Family households account for 69.5% of all households, including 27.4% couples with children, 26.8% couples without children, and 14.0% single parent families.
-Non-family households constitute the remaining 30.5%, with lone person households at 27.6% and group households comprising 2.9%.
+Family households account for 69.5% of all households, consisting of 27.4% couples with children, 26.8% couples without children, and 14.0% single parent families.
+Non-family households make up the remaining 30.5%, with lone person households at 27.6% and group households comprising 2.9%.
 The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.7.

 Frequently Asked Questions - Households